simeonpashley/simeonpashley.github.io/_posts/2012-04-11-setting-up-osx-for-web-development-2.md

 title: Setting up OSX for Web Development
 date: 2012-04-11 16:57:46
 categories: web development
-tags: []

 status: publish
 type: post
 published: true

----
-*(I will be maintaining this Post with my current setup steps as time moves on)*
+---*(I will be maintaining this Post with my current setup steps as time moves on)*

 I've been using OSX for Web Development for a while now, initially on a